Let’s face it, you don’t have time to scroll through Netflix to find the next show you’re going to glue yourself to your couch (read: bed) for.

 Funny shows with the occasional drama are popular right now, but if you’re bored on Netflix, who knows what you might come across.

 There are so many shows on Netflix.
 Like a crazy amount.
-I feel like I have been through so much of Netflix, yet there are shows that pop up that I haven’t even heard of.
-I am guilty, however, of binging a show, or two, or ten, so I’ve compiled a list of shows I’ve watched first hand that I think are definitely bingeworthy.
+Even when you feel like you have been through so much of Netflix, there are shows that pop up that no one seems to have heard of.

 Zumbo’s Just Desserts